bbc/childrens-games-starter-pack/docs/gmi.md

  URL can be provided by setting the 'Exit Game URL' field in the GamesGrid CMS or as an escaped query string on the games URL.
 The exit URL is usually set to the game page where the game is embedded.
+If the Exit Game URL is set in GamesGrid, this takes precedence over the others.

 #### gmi.gameContainerId
 Specifies the ID of the HTML div that your game should fill (only relevant